 - If your unit is older, insulate its pipes and the heater.

 - Turn the thermostat to 120 degrees Fahrenheit.

 - Tankless water heater maintenance: Good news about tankless water heaters is that they don't require much maintenance.
 However, it's recommended they be serviced once a year.

 - Electric vs. gas water heater maintenance: Both electric water heaters and gas water heaters can be maintained in similar ways.
 Both types of water heaters should be flushed regularly to prevent a build-up of rust and corrosion.

 - If you're looking for more energy-efficient water heaters, look into hybrid water heaters.

-Without knowing, you use your water heater almost everyday, so it's important to keep up with water heater maintenance.
-By following the steps in this guide, you'll ensure your water heater is taken care and remains in good working order.
-And if you ever need help with water heater installation, The Home Depot has you covered.
+You use your water heater almost everyday.
+It's important to keep up with water heater maintenance.
+By following the steps in this guide, you'll ensure your water heater is taken care of and remains in good working order.
+If you need maintenance tools or materials, use The Home Depot Mobile App to locate products and check inventory.
+We'll take you to the exact aisle and bay.
+And if you ever need help with professional water heater installation, The Home Depot has you covered.